Rowan-Mather/rowan-ndarray/README.md

 #### Niv

 Dependencies are maintained using `niv` in `nix/sources.json`.
-Source repositories specified in `cabal.project` should be kept up to date with `nix/sources.json`.
+If any source repositories are specified in `cabal.project`, they should be kept up to date with the sources specified in `nix/sources.json`.

 #### cabal2nix